elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 Whichever format you choose, use a consistent method for all of your training materials.
 This will save you time and make it easier to find, compare and contrast materials.

-!!!
-Checklist "Structuring metadata for machines"
+!!! info "Structuring metadata for machines"
     Metadata can also be structured to help machines search and catalogue this information.
 For more on this see [Chapter 4](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_04/).

 Now it’s your turn to write a training recipe.